-In “The Urban Planning Imaginary: Lessons from Shenzhen,” I interview Huang Weiwen, Director of the Shenzhen Design Center (commissioned chapter in Shenzhen: From Factory of the World to World City, edited by Linda Vlassenrood.
-Almere: International New Towns Institute, 2016).
+In “The Urban Planning Imaginary: Lessons from Shenzhen,” I interview Huang Weiwen, Director of the Shenzhen Design Center.
+In Linda Vlassenrood, ed., Shenzhen: From Factory of the World to World City, pp. Almere: International New Towns Institute, 2016.

 The Cultural Politics of Eating in Shenzhen explores how hometown food has been used to create generational identities in the SEZ, 2010.

 Fox Talk discusses theater as a site of and the emergence of neo-liberal urban identities in SZ, 2006.